Catch-up-TV-and-More/repository.catchuptvandmore/README.md

 # Catch-up TV &amp; More repository

-## Notes for final users (TODO)
+## Notes for Kodi users

-This repo contains the repository add-on of Catch-up &amp; More in order to give the user the ability to keep Catch-up &amp; More automatically up to date.
+This is the repository of Catch-up &amp; More in order to give the user the ability to keep Catch-up &amp; More automatically up to date.
 There is different add-on for different Kodi version.

 Leia users can use Krypton add-on.

+**In order to install our repo addon, please follow the wiki tutorial: [Add-the-official-repository](https://github.com/Catch-up-TV-and-More/plugin.video.catchuptvandmore/wiki/Add-the-official-repository)**

 ## Developers notes